-Read the Advanced guide to how Google Search works; if you don't understand the crawl/index/serving pipeline well, it will be difficult to debug issues or anticipate Search behavior on your site.
+Read our guide to understand how Google Search works; if you don't understand the crawl/index/serving pipeline well, it will be difficult to debug issues or anticipate Search behavior on your site.

 Be sure that you understand what canonical pages are, and how they affect crawling and indexing of your site.
 Also understand how to remove or handle duplicate content on your site, when it is merited.

 Be sure that any resources (images, CSS files, and so on) or pages that Google is meant to crawl are accessible to Google; that is, they are not blocked by any robots.txt rules and are accessible to an anonymous user.
 Inaccessible pages will not appear in the Index Coverage report, and the URL Inspection tool will show them as not crawled.
 Blocked resources are shown only at the individual URL level, in the URL Inspection tool.
 If important resources on a page are blocked, this can prevent Google from crawling your page properly.
 Use the URL Inspection tool to render the live page to verify whether Google sees the page as you expect.

 Use robots.txt rules to prevent crawling, and sitemaps to encourage crawling.
 Block crawling

 of duplicate content on your site, or unimportant resources (such as small, frequently used

 graphics such as icons or logos) that might overload your server with requests.
 Don't use